Skip to content

 Unlimited PIP medical coverage provides the highest level of protection available to Michigan drivers.
 In the event of a serious accident, these comprehensive lifetime benefits cover all necessary medical expenses, including hospital stays, surgeries, rehabilitation, medication, attendant care and more.

 Insufficient medical insurance can result in devastating medical bills or denial of necessary treatment or procedures.
-In fact, a study by the U.S. Census Bureau found 19 percent of households have medical debt.
 Choosing unlimited PIP medical coverage provides peace of mind and comprehensive protection that is well worth the additional cost.

 CAN I LOWER PREMIUM COSTS WITHOUT REDUCING PIP COVERAGE?